 - 32% of US workers searching for a new job want to switch to another industry.

 - 52% of millennials and Generation Z are likely to search for new employers in 2022.

 Average Career Changes in the US

-The change of career rate of a person can vary, depending on many different factors and situations.
+A person’s change of career rate depends on many different factors and situations.
 Some of these determinants are sex, age, and many more.
 Every single one has an impact on mid-career changes.

-1. People switch their career plans roughly between five and seven times.
+1. People switch their career plans 5–7 times during their lifetime.

 (Careers Advice Online)

 As our lives go on, we learn and grow.
 As such, we evolve and discover new talents, which could determine us to change our careers.
 According to stats on the average number of careers in a lifetime, an average individual swaps workplaces in the US from five to seven times.
 This number, however, is projected to grow over time as the number of job opportunities increases.